Student Success and Opportunity

 • Increase the percentage of graduate students accessing career services each year.

-• Improve or maintain measures related to overall satisfaction, advising and program climate, using Graduate Student Experience in the Research University (GradSERU) and other survey tools.
+• Improve or maintain measures related to overall satisfaction, advising, and program climate, using Graduate Student Experience in the Research University (GradSERU) and other survey tools.

 • Increase the number of doctoral students fully funded through extramural research grants or philanthropy.

-• Increase annually the number of new degrees, certificates or microcredentials created in response to emerging workforce needs.
+• Increase annually the number of new degrees, certificates, or microcredentials created in response to emerging workforce needs.

 • Increase master’s student enrollment by at least 50%.